-The Health Support Programme exists to support those with dependency issues.
+The Addiction Support Programme exists to support those with dependency issues.
 This service provides access to a fully qualified addiction specialist with many years of experience in the field, and all calls to the helpline are entirely confidential.
-If you have a dependency issue, you can contact the Health Support Programme direct for advice.
+If you have a dependency issue, you can contact the Addiction Support Programme direct for advice.

 Call Health Support direct on 0808 168 5132, or for further details, visit our website.

 Pharmacists may find that their fitness to practise can be affecting following a bereavement.
 It is important to try to differentiate between normal grief, and something more serious such as depression.
 It can be very difficult to distinguish between grief and depression, as many of the symptoms are similar.
 According to the NHS choices website, whilst people who are grieving may feel loss and sadness, they are still able to enjoy things and look forward to the future.
 By comparison, people who are suffering from depression have a constant feeling of sadness and find it hard to be positive about the future.

 For further information about the differences between grief and depression, see the NHS choices website.

 Pharmacists who are suffering from grief are unlikely to find that this will effect their long term ability to practise.
 For those whose grief has turned into depression, or has resulted in a dependency issue, the impact on their fitness to practise could be substantial.
 Seek help at the earliest possible opportunity, if you are feeling depressed, have a chat with your GP to see what help can be provided.